timoast/frag-spec/frag.md

 |  Z   | String.
 Whitespace not allowed |
 |  H   | Byte array in Hex format  |
 |  B   | Integer or numeric array |

+# Recommended practice for the fragment format

+This section describes the recommended best practice for representing data in the fragment format.

+1. The `#HD` header line should be present, with the `SO` tag specified
+2. The `#SQ` header lines should be present
+3. One or more `#PG` header lines should be present